EddyVerbruggen/nativescript-email/README.md

 Since 1.4.0 the promise will be rejected in case a file can't be found.

+## Usage with Angular
+Check out [this tutorial (YouTube)](https://www.youtube.com/watch?v=fSnQb9-Gtdk) to learn how to use this plugin in a NativeScript-Angular app.

 ## Known issues
 On iOS you can't use the simulator to test the plugin because of an iOS limitation.
 To prevent a crash this plugin returns `false` when `available` is invoked on the iOS sim.